programer-alvin/twenty20-acf/README.md

 -   [Advanced Custom Fields **PRO** (_ACF_)](https://wordpress.org/plugins/advanced-custom-fields/) (version 5.10.2) for product detailed pages (`/singular-product.php`).
       - ACF fields are declared via PHP within the `functions.php` file.
 Any _key_ parameters or values that are define in the functions file is prioritise over what is set in ACF database via dashboard.
-      - The PRO licence is required for the REPEATER used on the front-page.